Benign phyllodes tumour

 Pattern of growth

 The pattern of growth is a term pathologists use to describe the way the tumour grows into the surrounding normal breast tissue.
-It is an important feature, however, it can often only be assessed after the entire tumour has been removed.
-In a benign phyllodes tumour, the pattern of growth is often described as well-circumscribed which means there is a clear border between the tumour and the surrounding normal breast tissue.
+It is an important feature.
+However, it can often only be assessed after the entire tumour has been removed.
+In a benign phyllodes tumour, the growth pattern is often described as well-circumscribed which means there is a clear border between the tumour and the surrounding normal breast tissue.

 In pathology, a surgical margin is the edge of a tissue that is cut when removing a tumour from the body.
 The margins described in a pathology report are very important because they tell you if the entire tumour was removed or if some of the tumour was left behind.
 The margin status will determine what (if any) additional treatment you may require.

-Most pathology reports only describe margins after a surgical procedure called an excision or resection has been performed for the purpose of removing the entire tumour.
-For this reason, margins are not usually described after a procedure called a biopsy is performed for the purpose of removing only part of the tumour.
-The number of margins described in a pathology report depends on the types of tissues removed and the location of the tumour.
+Most pathology reports only describe margins after a surgical procedure called an excision or resection has been performed to remove the entire tumour.
+For this reason, margins are not usually described after a procedure called a biopsy is performed to remove only part of the tumour.
+The number of margins described in a pathology report depends on the types of tissues removed and the tumour’s location.
 The size of the margin (the amount of normal tissue between the tumour and the cut edge) depends on the type of tumour being removed and the location of the tumour.
 For phyllodes tumours, a surgical resection margin of at least 1 cm is recommended to reduce the chance that the tumour will regrow after surgery.

 Margin